algolia/autocomplete/README.md

   first argument and returns a HTML string.

   * `empty` – Rendered when `0` suggestions are available for the given query.
   Can be either a HTML string or a precompiled template.
-If it's a precompiled template, the passed in context will contain `query`.
+The templating function is called with a context containing `query`, `isEmpty`, and any optional arguments that may have been forwarded by the source:
+  `function emptyTemplate({ query, isEmpty }, [forwarded args])`.

   * `footer`– Rendered at the bottom of the dataset.
 Can be either a HTML string or a precompiled template.
-If it's a precompiled template, the passed in context will contain `query` and `isEmpty`.
+The templating function is called with a context containing `query`, `isEmpty`, and any optional arguments that may have been forwarded by the source:
+  `function footerTemplate({ query, isEmpty }, [forwarded args])`.

   * `header` – Rendered at the top of the dataset.
 Can be either a HTML string or a precompiled template.
-If it's a precompiled template, the passed in context will contain `query` and `isEmpty`.
+The templating function is called with a context containing `query`, `isEmpty`, and any optional arguments that may have been forwarded by the source:
+  `function headerTemplate({ query, isEmpty }, [forwarded args])`.

   * `suggestion` – Used to render a single suggestion.
+The templating function is called with the `suggestion`, and any optional arguments that may have been forwarded by the source: `function suggestionTemplate(suggestion, [forwarded args])`.
-If set, this has to be a precompiled template.
-The associated suggestion object will serve as the context.
-Defaults to the value of `displayKey` wrapped in a `p` tag i.e.
+  Defaults to the value of `displayKey` wrapped in a `p` tag i.e. `<p>{{value}}</p>`.
-  `<p>{{value}}</p>`.

 #### Sources